Bernard065/reservation-App/README.md

 As a admin, I can manage my listing by updating information, setting availability, and accepting or declining reservation requests.

 As an administrator, I can manage the user database, including the ability to delete users or listings if necessary.

+## Installation
+Clone the repository to your local machine: use the git clone command Install Ruby dependencies using Bundler: bundle install Install the frontend dependencies using npm install --prefix client Then run foreman start -f Procfile.dev to start the application, the rails application(backend) will open on port 3000 while the frontend application will open on port 4000